MyRandomShit/tech-progression/reference_materials/05_manufacturing.md

 ## Key Developments

+### The Ukraine War Impact (2024-2034)

+The decade-long war significantly delayed nanotechnology development:
+- **3-5 Year Delay**: Nano-technology development postponed as resources redirected to conventional weapons
+- **Military Priority**: Nano-research focused on materials for armor, not civilian applications
+- **Funding Diverted**: European nano-research lost 45% of funding to military production
+- **Infrastructure Delays**: Advanced fabrication facilities postponed or converted to military use
+- **Talent Shortage**: Researchers recruited to optimize artillery production and drone manufacturing
+- **Accelerated Recovery**: Post-war (2035+) investment surge compensated somewhat

+This "lost decade" pushed nano-manufacturing breakthroughs from the 2030s into the 2040s, fundamentally reshaping the timeline for molecular assembly and self-replication technologies.

 ### Production Methods
 Manufacturing descended from macro to molecular scale, then integrated with biology:
 - **Atomic precision** (2025-2030): Building structures atom by atom